 Thematically centered on the act of deciphering secret codes, "COMINT" (short for "communication intel") examined the role the transmission of info plays in relationships. http://www.tv.com/news/the-americans-comint-review-the-importance-of-being-earnest- more

 “Comint” is about trading sex for secrets, and how secrecy is a part of sex and love.
-It begins with Elizabeth in character as a Department of Defense employee, interviewing a recent widower and double agent, Uchada, who’s been passing i more
+It begins with Elizabeth in character as a Department of Defense employee, interviewing a recent widower and double agent, Uchada, who’s been passing information about t more

 During the Cold War, the Soviets and the Americans were continually spying on each other.
 Each side recruited assets and people who could unwittingly provide crucial intelligence.